coding-to-music/coding-to-music.github.io/docs/source/help.rst

 This is what I am working on
 ---------------------------------------------------

-This is what I am working on
+This website is working towards this:

 .. figure:: assets/2020_october_this_is_what_I_am_working_on.png
   :align: center
-  :width: 80 %
+  :width: 100 %